 - Not all murmurs arise from valves.
 Some are flow murmurs where rapid flow during ejection causes turbulence, especially at the pulmonary or aortic outlet.
 This occurs in a hyperdynamic state as in anaemia, severe thyrotoxicosis or possibly with fever.
 It may also occur in pregnancy but it is essential to exclude cardiac disease.
 The flow murmur of atrial septal defect is described below.

-- Ventricular septal defect (VSD) produces a harsh systolic murmur, heard best along the left sternal edge.
+- Ventricular septal defect produces a harsh systolic murmur, heard best along the left sternal edge.
 It may be necessary to auscultate all along the line to find it if it is small.
-There is little correlation between the size of VSD and the intensity of the murmur.
+There is little correlation between the size of ventricular septal defect and the intensity of the murmur.
 Maladie de Roger can be very loud and a massive defect quiet.
 It may be part of a more complex syndrome such as Fallot's tetralogy.

 - Dilatation of the root of the pulmonary artery or aorta will cause a flow murmur.
 Aortic aneurysm due to syphilis or Marfan's syndrome are examples.
 These sounds are not transmitted well to the carotids, nor are they well heard at the apex.

 - A patent ductus arteriosus causes a late systolic murmur into diastole.
 It is best heard across the back.
 There may also be a continuous machinery murmur or a to and fro murmur in both systole and diastole, but louder in systole.
 It often obliterates the second heart sound.

 - Pericarditis causes a sound like boots tramping through snow and is best heard at the left sternal edge.

 - Infective endocarditis can be difficult to diagnose but carries a high mortality and a change in the murmur may be an important feature.